nomeata/ghcjs2gh-pages/README.md

     cache-warming stage where it will only build dependencies.
 This might help with the build.
 Let us know if this is still too slow, we have ideas.

-  * What is this http://hackage-ghcjs-overlay.nomeata.de/ hackage source?

-    Some important GHCJS-related packages are not (yet) on hackage, including `ghcjs-base`.
-Until that is the case, I uploaded them to an overlay repository.

   * Is the example program in this repository a good example of idiomatic `ghcjs-dom` use?